Zack-D-44/simpleTextEditor/README.md

 # simpleTextEditor
 A simple text editor that has features such as file saving, file opening, copy, paste, cut and more.

-The text editor was written in Python using the Tkinter library.
+The text editor was written in Python and uses the Tkinter library.

 List of all features:

 -Text editing

 -File saving